-- A physical deformity like a hunch in the back
+- A physical deformity such as a hunch in the back2

 Spinal Fracture Recovery Tips

-After being diagnosed with a spinal fracture, it’s time to start the recovery process.
-Follow these tips for safe and healthy healing.
+After you’re diagnosed with a spinal fracture, it’s time to start the recovery process.
+Try these tips during your recovery.

-Spinal fractures can be painful, and many people find they need something to relieve this discomfort, especially during the period immediately after the fracture has occurred.
+Spinal fractures can be painful, and many people find they need something to relieve the discomfort, especially during the period immediately after the fracture has occurred.
 Work with your doctor to determine the appropriate type of pain relief for you.
 This depends on the level of pain you are experiencing and any other types of medication you are currently taking.
-As the pain subsides, you may be able to decrease the dosage, switch to an OTC pain reliever, or eliminate medication altogether.
+As the pain subsides, you may be able to decrease the dosage, switch to an over-the-counter pain reliever, or eliminate medication altogether.4

-If your spinal fracture is related to a medical condition like osteoporosis, your doctor might also prescribe medication to help improve bone density.
+If your spinal fracture is related to a medical condition such as osteoporosis, your doctor might also prescribe medication to help improve bone density.

-The body needs a lot of energy to heal itself, so getting ample rest is critical.
-Limiting activity is especially important immediately after the injury because this is when your body goes through the inflammatory response, which causes pain and swelling.
-Limiting movement helps prevent exacerbating the inflammation, which allows your body to heal itself while also lowering the risk of another injury.
-For several weeks you should also avoid bending, twisting, and lifting.
+The body needs plenty of energy to heal itself, so getting ample rest is critical.
+Limiting activity is especially important immediately after the injury because this is when the body’s inflammatory response initiates the most pain and swelling.
+Limiting movement allows your body to heal itself while also lowering the risk of another injury.
+For several weeks, you should also avoid bending, twisting, and lifting.5

-While you rest, it is also important to maintain a healthy diet that allows your body to get the nutrients it needs for the healing process.
+While you rest, it is also important to maintain a healthy diet that provides your body with the nutrients it needs for the healing process.
 Make sure to stay hydrated and eat balanced meals that include fruits and vegetables.
 Foods that are rich in calcium and vitamin D, such as milk, fortified cereals, and some lean proteins, may help your body heal and prevent the loss of bone density.6

 3. Physical Therapy Builds Strength

-As you continue to recover, physical therapy helps you build strength and regain range of motion in your back.
-Muscles in the hips, back, and abdominals weaken during the rest phase when mobility is limited.
-Safely rebuilding these muscles is necessary to return to regular activity and prevent re-injury.
+As you continue to recover, physical therapy can help you build strength and regain range of motion in your back.
+Muscles in the hips, back, and abdominals weaken during the rest phase, when mobility is limited.
+Safely rebuilding these muscles is necessary to return to regular activity and prevent reinjury.
 Your physical therapy treatment plan might include: